isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-alcohol-remove-paint.markdown

 ### b.
 Concentration level needed
 For better paint removal, isopropyl alcohol or denatured alcohol should have 75% to 95% alkanol content.
 This is necessary to improve bond-breaking affinity without damaging the surface under paint removal.
 Moreover, the user should be protected well since these liquids (at high concentration) caused skin irritation (on contact) or nasal cavity discomfort upon inhalation.
-You can manually dilute the alcohol using distilled/clean water or purchase the right concentration for your paint removal use.
-Having a 100% concentration of alcohol is risky to the user and may destroy the surface being cleaned.
+You can manually dilute the alcohol using distilled/clean water or purchase the right concentration for your paint removal use.Â Having a 100% concentration of alcohol is risky to the user and may destroy the surface being cleaned.
-Usually, the active agents may stain or corrode the surface, especially plastics, if the professional application is not followed during removal.
-NB: Avoid direct contact during application.
+Usually, the active agents may stain or corrode the surface, especially plastics, if the professional application is not followed during removal.Â NB: Avoid direct contact during application.
 ### c.
 Areas of application
 Denatured alcohol is best used in mild paint removal, cleaning agent examinator, solvent for various bleaching agents as well as the sanding aid.
 On the other and, Isotropic Alcohol can be used in dense paint removal due to its high alkanol concentration index.